Mastering Shipping Container Architecture for Flexible Spaces

 Commercial container architecture tends to prioritize:

-In shipping container retail design, the space has to work for staff as much as it works for customers.
+In shipping container retail design, the space must work for staff as much as it works for customers.
 It also has to hold up through repeated openings, high-touch environments, cleaning cycles, and potential relocation.
-A retail container that looks strong but operates poorly is not a brand asset.
-It becomes friction.
+A retail container that looks strong but operates poorly is not a brand asset; it becomes friction.

 Residential container home design prioritizes: